Maprunner/hertsway/src/posts/leg-3-weston-little-wymondley.md

 It was now lunchtime so it must be time for a church.
 We took the opportunity to shelter from the wind in the porch of St Mary's Church.
 The notice board was mainly memorable for the schedule of charges for various things you might decide the church could provide you with: weddings, baptisms, parish records extracts, burials with and without church services, and that sort of thing.

 There was a short detour when we took the wrong exit from the churchyard, and a slightly longer detour trying to find the path around the fields next to the A1(M).
 Our excuse was that the path was overgrown, and hidden by a parked van when we first investigated it.
-The footbridge over the railway wobbled more that you might have liked as a train went under: it was a Hitachi IEP so I can claim a minor involvement.
+The footbridge over the railway wobbled more than you might have liked as a train went under: it was a Hitachi IEP so I can claim a minor involvement.
 We did a tour of A1(M) Junction 8 and then picked up the cycle path to Graveley.
 This brought us into a part of the village we had missed earlier, including the duck pond with the impressive Gothic House behind it.

 We picked up Church Road and which helpfully took us back towards the church.
 I spotted two grey pigeons in the top of a tree some way ahead.
 One flew off as I approached and turned out to be a kestrel rather than a pigeon.
 I was mentally debating why a kestrel and pigeon would be sitting so close together in a tree when the second pigeon flew off and turned out to be a kestrel as well.